 British Pakistani Christian Association, continues to provide advocacy and humanitarian aid to Christians in Pakistan and the Pak-Christian diaspora.
 We cannot do it without your help please donate by clicking (here) Please designate to her new artificial leg using her name KASHMALA

-While in Australia in February 2019 Wilson Chowdhry met with Kashmala Munawar at a conference by Catch the Fire Ministries where he and Lara Hall an online grooming survivor (click here) Lara Hall were invited to speak.
+While in Australia in February 2019 Wilson Chowdhry met with Kashmala Munawar at a conference by Catch the Fire Ministries where he was invited to speak.
 Munawar was obviously in pain and struggling to walk despite the smile on her face in the image below.
 She desperately needs our help.